-Because truckers transport so much freight, they also provide freedom to Americans, including the freedom to have clean drinking water, access to money, and medications and healthcare.
+Because truckers transport so much freight, they provide freedom to Americans, including the freedom to have clean drinking water, access to money, and medications and healthcare.

 Truck driving is a noble profession and an American way of life.
 We know that you’ll enjoy the freedom that truck driving gives you.
 Talk to us today about how you can get behind the wheel of an 18-wheeler.

-10. Career Change:
+10. Career Change

 Perhaps you’ve been laid off from your current job.
 Maybe your children are grown and you’d like to try something different.
 Perhaps you’re just ready for a change.
-Whatever your reason, truck driving is a wonderful career.
+Whatever your reasoning, truck driving is a wonderful career.

 Our team members describe why they chose to work for TanTara: